-CHICAGO—Giving teens 30 extra minutes to start their school day leads to more alertness in class, better moods, less tardiness, and even healthier breakfasts, a small study found.
+CHICAGO — Giving teens 30 extra minutes to start their school day leads to more alertness in class, better moods, less tardiness, and healthier breakfasts, a small study found.

 The results appear in July’s Archives of Pediatrics & Adolescent Medicine.
 The results mirror those at a few schools that have delayed starting times more than half an hour.

-Researchers say there's a reason why even 30 minutes can make a big difference.
-Teens tend to be in their deepest sleep around dawn -- when they typically need to arise for school.
-Interrupting that sleep can leave them groggy, especially since they also tend to have trouble falling asleep before 11 p.m.
+Researchers say there’s a reason why even 30 minutes can make a big difference.
+Teens tend to be in their deepest sleep around dawn — when they typically need to rise for school.
+Interrupting that sleep can leave them groggy.